wp-plugins/just-writing/readme.txt

 = 2.9 =
 * Release date: November 4, 2013
-* Fixed issue with auto load of DFWM being triggered every time a post was updated or published
+* Fixed issue with auto load of DFW being triggered every time a post was updated or published
 * Fixed issue with new installs, users would get a blank screen if they did not save their profile settings before editing a post

 = 2.8 =